• Skip to primary navigation

 How they formed

-Founding chair, Kareem Dayes drew on his experience of growing up on Walters Way and living in Sanford Co-op, to gather a community of supporters and raise funds to incorporate a Community Benefit Society in 2009.
+The founding chair drew on his experience of growing up on Walters Way and living in Sanford Co-op, to gather a community of supporters and raise funds to incorporate a Community Benefit Society in 2009.
 They built membership, giving anyone the opportunity to become a member of RUSS by buying a £1 share which gives them a vote on the decision making board.
 Individuals can buy more shares but do not receive more votes.
-RUSS have an active membership of over 800 members, running education and outreach programmes.
+RUSS have an active membership with over 1000 members, running education and outreach programmes.
 The level of organisation has also grown significantly, hiring consultants and employing staff, while continuing to be volunteer-run and maintaining open member meetings.

 Site